hyprwm/hyprland-wiki/pages/Hypr Ecosystem/hyprpaper.md

 required.

 Configuration is done using `preload`, which _loads_ an image into memory.
-Then, you use `wallpaper` keywords to apply the preloaded image to your monitor(s):
+Then, the `wallpaper` keyword is used to apply the preloaded image to your monitor(s):

 ```ini
 preload = /home/me/amongus.png